transit-commons/transit-commons.org/src/standards-process.md

 # APTA Standards Process

-The APTA Data Standards & Utilization Sub-working Group follows a collaborative, community-driven process to develop and maintain transit data standards documentation.
-Our process emphasizes transparency, inclusivity, and practical implementation guidance.
+We work through the standards process provided by APTA to publish documents that innovators embedded within transit agencies can use to make change inside their organizations.
+This process emphasizes transparency, inclusivity, and practical implementation guidance to help practitioners advance data standards within their agencies.

 ## Document Focus